Florence in summer has an atmosphere which is quite different from any other season

 It's worth going, if even just to linger in the Piazzetta dei Tre Re, which has been enhanced by the project Serre Torrigiani in Piazzetta (open from 10 am to 12am).
 The square is located between Via de' Calzaiuoli and Via Calimala and a tiny green oasis, an "urban garden" for a quick stopover, from breakfast to the aperitif.

-[to be confirmed for 2018] In the area called "Ponte Rosso," accessible by bus number 13, you find the Horticultural Garden.
+In the area called "Ponte Rosso," accessible by bus number 13, you find the Horticultural Garden.
 In the summer it hosts the "Giardino dell'ArteCultura", which is open every day from 10am to midnight.
 The coffee shop serves quick meals (pasta dishes, salads, panini) and has a happy hour in the evening.
 They often organize live music in the evenings, while on Tuesday and Thursday are also planning events for children and families.

 Along the Arno River

 The Arno river is ideal for summer outdoor living...

 In Piazza Poggi, along the Arno, the open air bar Easy Living, awaits you from 9 am to 5 pm with its kiosks serving Tuscan specialties and table seating.
 Here you can eat while the Florence skyline, Ponte Vecchio (Old Bridge) and the historical center provide the view.

 Just below, along the banks of the Arno, there is beach equipped with deck chairs and umbrellas for rent for a few hours featuring relaxation and sun ... all this, without moving from Florence.
 At sunset, there are also free yoga lessons and various events, both musical and cultural [to confirm for this 2019].

 On the opposite side of the Arno, there is plenty of choice, with others "summer spaces" which have opened their doors, in a manner of speaking.